An official Cochrane policy. Last updated May 2018.

 Cochrane uses "cookies" to give you a better website.
 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer.
 For more information on cookies see the Wikipedia entry here.

-Because of the EU Cookie Law and its implementation by the UK as well as other European countries, we are required to get visitors' informed consent before placing cookies on their machines.
+Because of the EU Cookie Law and its implementation by the UK as well as other European countries, and because of the new EU legislation (GDPR), we are required to get visitors' informed consent before placing cookies on their machines.

 Table: list of cookies we use and their purpose.